jbuckman/jbuckman.github.io/_posts/2022-09-07-recursively-self-improving-ai-is-already-here.md

 What's the takeaway here?

 One possible reaction is to project your intuitions about recursively self-improving AI onto active learning algorithms, and become concerned.
-People have been running and studying these algorithms for years, unknowingly mere inches from a world-ending singularity.
+People have been studying these algorithms for years, unknowingly mere inches from a world-ending singularity.
 If more progress is made here, it could all be over.
 (More seriously: active learning is pretty underappreciated, given how fundamental it is, and it would be good to see more people tackling it seriously.)

 But we should also reverse this: take a look at active learning, in order to improve your intuitions about recursively self-improving AI.
-People have been running and studying these algorithms for years, and haven't unleashed a superintelligence.
+People have been studying these algorithms for years, and haven't unleashed a superintelligence.
 Why?
 Mainly, the answer is that current active learning algorithms are bad, and as a result self-improvement happens quite slowly.
 Self-improvement at a slow enough pace is not dangerous, or even very impressive.